After-call work (ACW) refers to the tasks that a contact centre advisor completes after each customer interaction.

 The function of allowing advisors to extend wrap time is important, as if your pre-set wrap time is too low, advisors could resort to forcing customers to stay on the call longer than necessary or rushing through ACW tasks and leaving customer records incomplete or inaccurate.

-How long it will take to complete ACW is dependant on the sector of your contact centre, call type, internal processes and advisor behaviour.
+How long it will take to complete ACW depends on the sector of your contact centre, call type, internal processes and advisor behaviour.

 It is good practice to reduce ACW time by completing tasks while on the phone, as long as advisors communicate what they are doing with the customer.
 This way the customer is kept in the loop.